makrai/notes/hashimoto15-embed-transitive-verb-disamb-tensor-wsh.md

 * We evaluate our method using a widely-used verb disambiguation task and three phrase similarity tasks
-  * disambiguation dataset provided by Grefenstette and Sadrzadeh (2011), we have achieved a Spearman’s rank correlation score of 0.614, which is significantly higher than the state of the art (0.456)
+  * disambiguation dataset provided by Grefenstette and Sadrzadeh (2011), we
+    * Spearman’s rank correlation score of 0.614, which is
+    * significantly higher than the state of the art (0.456)

 # 2 Method 2